Because everyBody needs massage

 From manufacturers to hospitals to auto dealerships, companies across the country are using seated massage services to make work less of a pain in the neck for employees.
 Chair massage provides hard-working employees with a convenient method of alleviating the stress inherent in these competitive times.

 Slouching at a desk for prolonged periods often results in lower back pain.
 Repetitive motion injuries, such as carpal tunnel syndrome, are common among office workers.
-A ten to twenty minute stress-buster massage relieves tension in neck, back, and shoulder muscles, reducing irritability and increasing productivity.
+A ten to twenty-minute stress-buster massage relieves tension in the neck, back, and shoulder muscles, reducing irritability and increasing productivity.

 Chair massage is performed in the workplace.
 Your employees will be seated upright on a special massage chair and will remain fully clothed.
 No oils are used, so there is no need for them to be concerned about stains on clothing.
 The session generally lasts from ten to twenty minutes.
 The chair is lightweight and portable, enabling it to be set up in virtually any office or break room.